What we do

 Scotland is undoubtedly a spectacular country but is an ecological shadow of its former self.
 Its turbulent past has shaped its wild places like few other countries and a legacy of degraded land persists, a land that is devoid of the rich vegetation and wildlife that given the chance, could once again flourish.

-Much of Scotland was once a rich, vibrant wooded landscape supporting much more wildlife than exists today.
 Less than 2% of Scotland’s land area is presently under native woodland and these fragments of forest are isolated and in many cases, dying.
 Trees, shrubs and diverse plant life enrich a landscape.
-They are a food source for birds and mammals, improve soil quality, absorb water, help regulate our climate and provide ecological niches for a diverse array of species.
+They are a food source for birds and mammals, improve soil quality, absorb water and help regulate our climate.

 The Big Picture vision: The ecological and social benefits of an expanded wild forest network, connected by wildlife corridors, are better understood and many more land managers are active in forest restoration.

 Almost all of Scotland’s land and sea is presently controlled by people to support their short-term needs.
 This incessant exploitation has diminished our natural capital and in doing so, reduced its ability to sustain life in the longer term.
-When natural processes such as predator-prey interactions, scavenging and the cycling of nutrients are allowed to shape a landscape, that landscape will evolve to support a greater diversity of wildlife as well as broader benefits for local people.
+When natural processes are allowed to shape a landscape; when nature is allowed to do its own thing, that landscape will evolve to support a greater diversity of wildlife as well as broader benefits for local people.

 The Big Picture vision: Improved understanding of the role of natural processes and habitat connectivity in functioning living systems, including the beneficial effects of restoring key species such as beavers and apex predators.

-Whilst many communities across rural Scotland thrive, others, especially those in remote areas, face an uncertain future.
+Many communities across Scotland - especially those in remote areas - face an uncertain future.
 Revitalising local communities in ways that integrate the economic and social needs of people and the long-term restoration of species and habitats is a key component of rewilding.

 The Big Picture vision: Vibrant communities thriving on the back of a nature-based economy, which takes account of long-term ecological principles in everyday decision-making.